MicahElliott/captain/README.md

 > `/path/to/captain` by editing `/etc/paths`, as per
 > [this](https://stackoverflow.com/a/22465399/326516).

+> [!NOTE]
-If there are any "triggers" (linters, formatters, informers, etc) being invoked that you don't have installed yet, Captain should kindly let you know more details.
+> If there are any "triggers" (linters, formatters, informers, etc) being
+> invoked that you don't have installed yet, Captain should kindly let you know
+> more details.

 ---